liamhtml/Economy-Discord-Bot/README.md

 ## Setup
  - Invite [Pylon](https://pylon.bot) to your discord server (follow setup instructions there)
  - Copy and paste [the code](../main.ts) into your [Pylon editor](https://pylon.bot/studio) and change a few things to fit your server (below).
- > Note: Currently we only support the use of custom server emojis for upvote/downvote emojis.
  - Line 61: Replace these emojis with an emoji of your choosing!
 To find out the syntax for a custom emoji on your server, just type `\:emoji:` (where ":emoji:" is the name of the emoji).
 The output should be something like `<:emoji:811314799676751884>`.
  - Line 154: Replace this text with the ID of an "upvote" emoji of your choosing!
 To figure out the ID type `\:emoji:`.
 The ID should come after `:emoji:` and before `>`.
 It will be a long number like `811314799676751884`.
  - Line 155: Replace this text with the ID of an "downvote" emoji of your choosing!
 To figure out the ID type `\:emoji:`.
 The ID should come after `:emoji:` and before `>`.
 It will be a long number like `811314799676751884`.
+ > Note: Currently this bot only supports the use of custom emojis, not default Discord ones.
+If you don't have any you can use these: [upvote](https://github.com/liamhtml/Economy-Discord-Bot/blob/main/upvote.png), [downvote](https://github.com/liamhtml/Economy-Discord-Bot/blob/main/downvote.png).
 ## About
 With this bot, users gain or lose points when their messages are reacted to with upvote or downvote emojis by other users!
 Users can reset all of their points, or transfer them to another user's account!
 There are lots of possibilities for what to do with this bot!
 You could sell cat pictures to your friends, or just use it as a reddit-esque karma system!
 ## Commands